 Sometimes I get bad data.

-My sleep needs work.
 Occasionally I awaken to a sleep score in the 60s (out of 100).
 Thinking I slept well, I’m shocked.
 Then it dawns on me that the ring probably missed part of my sleep.
-Upon further review, I see large blank gaps throughout the night.
+Sure enough, I see large blank gaps throughout the night.

 Subjective Scoring Algorithm